John and Rocio Clark – Hyde Park, VT

 Products at market — farmstead artisan, raw milk cheeses.

-Owl Hill Farm is located, thanks to the generosity of our neighbors, on East Hill road in Plainfield.
-On three intensely managed acres we produce a wide variety of organic vegetables without the use of any mechanical cultivation.
-O, T, W
+Owl Hill Farm is located, thanks to the generosity of our neighbors, on East Hill Road in Plainfield.
+On three intensely managed acres we produce a wide variety of vegetables, using practices we consider “beyond organic”.

 Products at market — vegetables.